goauthentik/authentik/website/docs/installation/automated-install.md

   bootstrap_password: test
 ```

-To store it in a secret, use:
+To store the password and token in a secret, use:
 ```
 envFrom:
  - secretRef: